codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 ## Creating Data Classes

 Suppose we had a simple todo application with user accounts and items persisted to Parse.
-The next step is to simply create our models using the [dashboard](https://www.parse.com/apps) to manage your new app.
+The next step is to create our models using the [dashboard](https://www.parse.com/apps) to manage your new app.
 Visit the "Data Browser" for the correct application and let's create our `User` and `TodoItem` objects for our app.

 First, **remove the test code that we added previously** and drop the "TestObject" listed in the browser to clear testing data.